What you need to know about material compatibility for multi-material injection molding

 Tribology is the study of friction and wear that occurs between two surfaces moving against each other, primarily concerning snap-fit clips or interlocking parts.
 To reduce friction and improve the performance of your end part, you must consider the tribological performance of your prospective materials in addition to their compatibility.
 For example, a wear-resistant polymer like HDPE or a smooth material like acetal would be good candidates for a snap-fit clip because these materials are smooth enough to avoid snags on rougher patches and are highly wear-resistant.

 To further reduce wear, engineers should consider using metal inserts instead of plastic during the two-shot injection molding process.
-Material compatibility is less of a concern with metal inserts — you just have to make sure that a solid mechanical bond will be created when the plastic is injected over and around the insert.
+Material compatibility is less of a concern with metal inserts — you just have to make sure that a solid mechanical bond will be created when the plastic is injected over and around the insert, which requires designing a positive fastening feature.
 Bronze and brass are affordable options, but they’re prone to wear over time.
 To account for friction and wear, take the time to understand tribology and think about how well your prospective materials will hold up over time.

 Even though overmolding and two-shot injection molding chemically or mechanically bond two materials together, you can still encounter problems with adhesion, particularly with TPE.
 TPE is a common injection molding material but in some cases does not adhere well to the substrate, which can cause peeling, curling, fraying, or the delamination of material layers.
 If your design requires the use of TPE, you can improve adhesion by making sure the molten plastic overlay isn’t too thin.
 If the overlay is less than 1/16-inch thick, the material might cool too quickly to adhere to the substrate properly.
 Similar problems will occur if the length-to-thickness ratio isn’t proportional.